 16. In relation to the implementation of the 2018 Internal Audit Plan, the Audit Committee noted with concern that the Office of Internal Audit, as at 1 August 2018, had completed and issued only one audit assignment out of the originally envisaged and approved eight audits.
-Therefore, the Audit Committee recommended that the Office of Internal Audit be as accurate as possible when submitting its audit plan for approval, and further recommended that the Office of Internal Audit committee resolved that it would continue to closely monitor the implementation of the approved internal audit plans.
+Therefore, the Audit Committee recommended that the Office of Internal Audit be as accurate as possible when submitting its audit plan for approval, and further recommended that the Office of Internal Audit be efficient in implementing the approved audit plans.
+The Audit Committee resolved that it would continue to closely monitor the implementation of the approved internal audit plans.